prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_dump_to_dot_with_ts(const char* pipeline, char* filename);
 ```
-This method dumps a Pipeline's graph to dot file prefixed with the current timestamp.
+This method dumps a Pipeline's graph to a dot file prefixed with the current timestamp.
 Except for the prefix, this method performs the identical service as [dsl_pipeline_dump_to_dot](#dsl_pipeline_dump_to_dot).

 **Parameters**